Fifteen to One: International versions

-The Polish version of the format, Jeden z dziesięciu, quizzes only 10 participants (the German and Greek versions also use 10 contestants) and each episode lasts 20–30 minutes.
+The Polish version of the format, Jeden z dziesięciu, quizzes only ten participants (the German and Greek versions also use ten contestants) and each episode lasts twenty to thirty minutes.
 It is often being informally referred to as "the last true quiz show" because of its emphasis on knowledge, instead of special effects, celebrities and physical skills as well as due to the host's persona, Tadeusz Sznuk, who is often informally called "the last gentleman of television".
 The series is also the second longest running quiz show in the history of Polish television.

-The Hungarian version on MTV 1 used 9 contestants and since 15 June 2015 it has been repeated on the public retro-channel M3.
+The Hungarian version on MTV 1 used nine contestants, and since 15 June 2015, it has been repeated on the public retro-channel M3.

-The Iranian version of Fifteen to One aired on IRIB TV2 used 14 contestants.
+The Iranian version of Fifteen to One aired on IRIB TV2 used fourteen contestants.

-The Swedish format was transmitted every week day on SVT2 with the Friday edition being a final of the week's top contestants.
-The Swedish version has 8 (formerly 12) contestants.
+The Swedish format was transmitted every week day on SVT2, with the Friday edition being a final of the week's top contestants.
+The Swedish version has eight (formerly twelve) contestants.